 - Riser-Soil Interaction – The fatigue life of a pipe loaded by extreme storms, vessel movements, and vortex-induced vibrations, is one of the critical issues when designing compliant riser systems.
 It is especially difficult to estimate fatigue stresses due to the interaction between the seafloor and the pipe because of the high non-linearity of soil response.
 The touchdown zone (TDZ) where e.g. a steel catenary riser (SCR) contacts the seafloor often proves to be the critical location for fatigue analysis, since the maximum bending stresses usually occur in this part of the pipe.
 In addition, these studies have also shown fatigue damage to be sensitive to seafloor stiffness.
 Although linear elastic seafloor models provide very useful insights about seafloor-pipe interactions, they cannot fully describe the complex interaction problem including trench formation, non-linear soil stiffness, limited soil suction, detachment of the pipe from the seabed, and cyclic degradation of soil stiffness, as shown by full-scale experimental testing.
 Therefore, NDP Riser & Mooring is in cooperation with DNV developing a new consolidated non-linear riser-soil model.
 The aim is to propose a new model that includes the most important non-linear pipe-soil interaction effects while disregarding insignificant effects, in order to obtain a computational efficient code with “simple” geotechnical input.
 A pilot version has been implemented as a plug-in to ABAQUS and is presently being validated.

-The main objectives of the Seabed Project is to assess the safety and feasibility of exploration activities and field developments in the Møre and Vøring deepwater area with regards to:
+The main objectives of the Seabed Project is to assess the safety and feasibility of exploration activities and field developments in the Møre and Vøring deep-water area about: